suneel0101/django-easyrest/README.md

 To achieve this, you just need to do 1 thing in addition to setting up Authentication as above.
 ### Set `restrict_by_user`
-When you declare your resource, you should set `restrict_by_owner` equal to the field path to the User field corresponding to the owner, the same path you would use through the Django Queryset API.
+When you declare your resource, you should set `restrict_by_user` equal to the field path to the User field corresponding to the owner, the same path you would use through the Django Queryset API.

 If your UserItem is linked to a User through the field "user", for example:
 ```python